Gina679/ningningzhang-nina.github.io/_publications/2017-paper-eemd.md

 date: 2017-07-01
 venue: 'Physica A: Statistical Mechanics and its Applications'
 paperurl: 'https://doi.org/10.1016/j.physa.2017.02.072'
 citation: 'Zhang, N., Lin, A. and Shang, P., 2017.
-"Multidimensional k-nearest neighbor model based on EEMD for financial time series forecasting". <i>Physica A: Statistical Mechanics and its Applications<i>, 477, pp.161-173.'
+"Multidimensional k-nearest neighbor model based on EEMD for financial time series forecasting."<i>Physica A: Statistical Mechanics and its Applications</i>.
+477, pp.161-173.'
 ---
 This paper is about financial time series forecasting.